Jacek Magiera: Zagłębie Sosnowiec

 On 16 May 2016, Magiera became the head coach of I liga club Zagłębie Sosnowiec.
 He led the team in eleven games before leaving by mutual consent on 22 September that year.

 Legia Warsaw

 Two days after departing Zagłębie, Magiera was announced by Legia as their new manager, signing a two-year contract with an extension option.
-With Magiera in charge, Legia finished third in the 2016–17 UEFA Champions League group stage and secured a spot in the Round of 32 of the Europa League.
+With Magiera in charge, Legia finished third in the 2016–17 UEFA Champions League group stage and secured a spot in the round of 32 of the UEFA Europa League.

 On 4 June 2017, Magiera won his first silverware as manager, after Legia secured the 2016–17 league title.
 On 13 September, Magiera was dismissed after crashing out of the 2017–18 UEFA Champions League and UEFA Europa League qualifying rounds.

 Poland youth teams

 Magiera became the head coach of Poland U20 on 19 March 2018, and managed the team at the 2019 FIFA U-20 World Cup on home soil.
 On 20 June 2020, he took charge of the under-19 team until 11 March 2021.